ExpoSEJS/PLDI-Artifact/README.md

 ### Virtual Machine Image

 We have prepared a VirtualBox image running Ubuntu server with the artifact pre-installed.
-The VirtualBox image is available at https://drive.google.com/drive/folders/1iFnHtxeTLuWGYS5qJAfZgkTeFS-6tfFu?usp=sharing.
+The VirtualBox image is available at https://drive.google.com/drive/folders/1iFnHtxeTLuWGYS5qJAfZgkTeFS-6tfFu?usp=sharing inside the compress archive.

 Once the machine has finished booting the user details